nterreri/thesis/report/appendix.md

 This feature extractor simply looks at all the words contained within the train set, and encodes features as the occurrence of the word within the document.
-This means that when the classifier is asked to classify a document it will look simply at what words in the vocabulary seen at training time occur in the it.
+This means that when the classifier is asked to classify a document it will look simply at what words in the vocabulary seen at training time occur in it.
-The purpose of having a development set is exactly to improve our feature extraction, but the timeline and priorities of the current project unfortunately left no time to work on this aspect of the system.
+The purpose of having a development set is exactly to improve our feature extraction, but the timeline and priorities of the current project left no time to work on this aspect of the system.

 Secondly, given that the data is split in the exact same way for evaluation